Experiential Program

 Application of acquired knowledge and skills

 The Advanced IPPE (aIPPE) allows the student to engage in clinical practice under the supervision of a preceptor during an extended and concentrated six-week experience, mimicking the experience of a fourth-year clinical rotation.
-Students choose which practice setting in which to complete the experience.
+Students choose the practice setting in which to complete the experience.

 When: P3 Spring; 6-weeks, January-February